 Regulation 5 of the Local Safeguarding Children Boards Regulations 2006 sets out the functions of LSCBs.
 This includes the requirement for LSCBs to undertake reviews of serious cases in specified circumstances.
 Regulation 5(1)(e) and (2) set out an LSCB's function in relation to serious case reviews, namely:

-- The child has been seriously harmed and there is cause for concern as to the way in which the authority, their Board partners or other relevant persons have worked together to safeguard the child.
+(b) either — (i) the child has died; or (ii) the child has been seriously harmed and there is cause for concern as to the way in which the authority, their Board partners or other relevant persons have worked together to safeguard the child.

 “Seriously harmed” includes, but is not limited to, cases where the child has sustained, as a result of abuse or neglect, any or all of the following: